 Pilgrimage Route to Koyasan

-Once Kobo Daishi Kukai sat in eternal meditation in Okuno-in, his belief spread well and people began visiting Koyasan.
+Once Kobo Daishi (Kukai) began sitting in eternal meditation in Okuno-in, his belief spread well and people became drawn to Koyasan.

 *The mountain range around Koyasan is inhabited by bears, so please be careful.